-Click here to find out more information about the Title VI Program.
+Click here to view the entire Title VI Program document.
 See below to file a complaint with the B-Line or FTA and the complaint process.

 A Limited English Proficiency Plan has been developed to help identify reasonable steps for providing language assistance to persons with limited English proficiency who wish to access services provided by the B-Line.

-For more information regarding Title VI or the LEP Plan, please contact Cheryl Massae by E-mail or 530.809-4616.
+For more information regarding Title VI or the LEP Plan, please contact Cheryl Massae by e-mail at email@example.com or by phone at 530.809-4616.